jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 January 7, 2018
 A Room of One's Own by Virginia Woolf

+>A woman must have money and a room of her own if she is to write fiction.

 January 8, 2018
 Three Guineas by Virginia Woolf

+2018
+Orlando by Virginia Woolf

+2018
 The Great Spring by Natalie Goldberg

 >The Great Spring includes the Great Failure, the thoroughgoing reduction to nothing, to loss, disappointment, shame, betrayal.
 If we can stand still and attentive in our lives and not run away, even right in the middle of the ruins, we will find fertile ground.
 We will hear the sound of a songbird in a Paris chestnut tree—we may not know whether the song comes from inside us or outside.
 We may never have been to Paris, but it doesn't matter.
 We are penetrated, through and through.